Transforming Jetty Road Glenelg - FAQs

 In 2025, the State Government’s Department for Infrastructure and Transport (DIT) will undertake a tram-grade separation project to remove three level crossings in Plympton and Morphettville, which will require a temporary closure of the Glenelg tram line.

-There are short-term tram closures planned over some weekends through May to August 2026 as DIT prepares for major work.
+There are short-term tram closures planned over some weekends until August 2025 as DIT prepares for major work.

 The Glenelg tram line will then close in the second half of 2025, with services scheduled to resume late January 2026 in time for school to resume.